gist-rs/book/src/rust/r4/mod.md

 # R4 - Basic

+> 🚧 UNDER CONSTRUCTION: This is ongoing topic, not finished yet bear 🧸 with me!
+If you can't wait please try [read more](../../bye.md).

 ![](/assets/kat.png) Before we can continue please make sure that you have learnt this [cool stuff](../r5/teardown.md) already.
 From now on we will learn by examples.

 ## Goals